Oguzzsancaktar/AILET/README.md

 - The validRefreshNeeded() function also verifies if the refresh token is correct for a specific user ID.
 If it is, then below we’ll reuse authController.createJWT to generate a new JWT for the user.
 - We also have validJWTNeeded(), which validates whether the API consumer sent a valid JWT in the HTTP headers respecting the convention Authorization: Bearer <token>.
 (Yes, that’s another unfortunate “auth” conflation.)

+### Redux

+- CreateSlice extra reducer => extraReducers are meant to reference "external" actions, they will not have actions generated in slice.actions.
+  > Usage of builder callback notation (extra reducers)
+- This overload accepts a callback function that receives a builder object as its argument.
+That builder provides addCase, addMatcher and addDefaultCase functions that may be called to define what actions this reducer will handle.

 ## Learning Notes

 - Object.freeze => use for defining constant object you cant change this object its immutable